rpgarner/u2_lesson_useEffect/README.md

-# Introduction to useEffect
+# useEffect & The React Component Lifecycle

 ![Merv](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fmedia.giphy.com%2Fmedia%2F9ftLoOjZMF8Bi%2Fgiphy.gif&f=1&nofb=1)

 ## Overview
-In this lesson, we'll learn how to use the hook useEffect and how to apply it to our apps to perform some really cool actions!
+In this lesson we'll be covering the lifecycle of React components.
+React components follow a very basic lifecycle starting with when they get mounted to the DOM or browser to when the component renders onto the screen.
+Components follow a strict set of rules or order of operations for how the mounting is done.
+We'll also learn how to use the hook useEffect and how to apply it to our apps to perform some really cool actions!

 ## Getting Started
 - `fork` and `clone` to your machine